janvda/balena-node-red-mqtt-nginx-TIG-stack/README.md

 2. Influxdb
 3. Grafana

-The Grafana user interface can be accessed (login and password is `admin`) through the `public device URL` that you can find in your [BalenaCloud](https://www.balena.io/) dashboard.
-This means that you can access your Grafana dashboards wherever you have internet access !
+The Grafana user interface can be accessed (login and password is `admin`) at port 80 of the host OS.
+This also means that you can access it through the `public device URL` that you can find in your [BalenaCloud](https://www.balena.io/) dashboard.
+In other words you can access your Grafana dashboards wherever you have internet access !

+Here below a screenshot of the dashboard that is also provisioned by this application ( file is `grafana\dashboards\system metrics.json`)

 ![system metrics example](./system_metrics_dashboard.png)